SpencerLeBard/Bug-Logger/readme.md

 ### Easy Monday
 - User is prompted "are you sure?" when closing a Bug
-- Cannot edit a Bug after it is closed
+- Cannot edit a Bug after it is closed // SweetAlerts setup and ready
-- Bugs display last modified date
+- Bugs display last modified date //NOTE change to normal date/time

 ### L's
 X Bugs can be filtered by their status